Global eigenfamilies on closed manifolds: Introduction

 Here $\Delta$ denotes the Laplace-Beltrami operator on $M$ and $\kappa$ the conformality operator on $M$, i.e. by definition $\kappa(\varphi,\psi)=g(\nabla \varphi,\nabla \psi)$ for smooth functions $\varphi, \psi:M\rightarrow\mtc$.
 Functions that belong to some $(\lambda,\mu)$-eigenfamily are called \textit{$(\lambda,\mu)$-eigenfunctions}.

+Such eigenfunctions were first discussed by Strichartz in the 1980’s \cite{strichartz-89}, who asked for which Riemannian manifolds they could exist.
+He believed they could play a role in further extending the methods harmonic analysis to spaces that are not locally symmetric.

-Eigenfamilies are a tool to construct harmonic morphisms \cite{gudmundsson-sakovich-08}, $p$-harmonic functions \cite{gudmundsson-sobak-20} and minimal submanifolds of codimension two \cite{gudmundsson-munn-23}.
+More recently eigenfamilies were introduced by Gudmundsson and Sakovich \cite{gudmundsson-sakovich-08} as a tool to construct harmonic morphisms.
+Other applications include ways to generate $p$-harmonic functions \cite{gudmundsson-sobak-20} and minimal submanifolds of codimension two \cite{gudmundsson-munn-23}.
 In the last 15 years, various authors constructed explicit examples for eigenfamilies on different domain manifolds, e.g. eigenfamilies have been constructed on all the classical Riemannian symmetric spaces \cite{ ghandour-gudmundsson-complex23, ghandour-gudmundsson-explicit23, gudmundsson-sakovich-08, gudmundsson-sakovich-09, gudmundsson-siffert-sobak-22, gudmundsson-sobak-20}.
-For more details we refer to the references listed in the fantastic online bibliography \cite{Gudmundsson}.
+For more details we refer to the references listed in the fantastic online bibliography \cite{Gudmundsson} which is updated regularly.

-So far properties of globally defined eigenfamilies on compact manifolds have not been studied thoroughly.
+So far properties of globally defined eigenfamilies on closed manifolds have not been studied thoroughly.
 To our best knowledge there exists only the work \cite{riedler-23} in which the first-mentioned author classified certain eigenfamilies on spheres.
 The aim of this manuscript is to initiate research on this topic.

 Our main results are briefly discussed in what follows.